 In this section, we will review mandibular advancing mouthpieces, tongue stabilizing devices, and other products that have been used for eliminating or reducing snoring.

-The American Sleep Association receives compensation from linking to some of these products.
+The American Sleep Association receives compensation from linking to some of these snoring devices.

-Most Popular Anti Snoring Mouthpieces and Mouth Guards:
+Most Popular Anti Snoring Mouthpieces, Snoring Devices and Mouth Guards:

 |Adjustable in 1 millimeter increments.
 Allows for full mouth breathing and custom impression of the teeth.

 ||Adjustable with included hex tool to move the lower jaw.||$59.95||View Website|

 |Hinged at mandible/maxilla junction for more flexibility.
 Available in two sizes.
 No adjustment settings available.||$75.95||View Website|

 |Positions jaw slide forward with integrated tongue suppressor to prevent tongue from blocking the airway.||$89.00||View Website|

 |Can be custom fitted through ‘boil and bite’ process.
 Unable to be adjusted.||$69.95||View Website|